William Millington

-William Henry Millington (7 January 1918 – 30 October 1940) was an Australian fighter pilot and flying ace who flew in the Royal Air Force (RAF) during the Second World War.
+William Henry Millington (11 August 1917 – 30 October 1940) was an Australian fighter pilot and flying ace who flew in the Royal Air Force (RAF) during the Second World War.
 He was credited with at least nine aerial victories.

 Born in Newcastle-upon-Tyne in England, Millington was raised in Australia.
 He joined the RAF in 1939 and the following year was posted to No. 79 Squadron.
-Flying a Hawker Hurricane, he flew extensively during the Battle of Britain, scoring a number of aerial victories but was also shot down on one occasion, steering his burning Hurricane away from a populated area.
+Flying a Hawker Hurricane fighter, he flew extensively during the Battle of Britain, scoring a number of aerial victories.
+He was also shot down on one occasion, steering his burning Hurricane away from a populated area before crash landing the aircraft.
 Later posted to No. 249 Squadron, he was presumed to have been killed in a dogfight over the English Channel just before the end of the Battle of Britain.

 Early life

 William Henry Millington was born on 11 August 1917 in Newcastle-upon-Tyne in England to William Henry and Elizabeth Hay Millington.
 His family emigrated to Australia while Millington was a child and settled in Edwardstown in the state of South Australia.
 In June 1939, he returned to England to take up a short-service commission in the Royal Air Force (RAF).
 This was granted on 18 September 1939, Millington becoming an acting pilot officer on probation.